ilebras/academic-kickstart/content/join/_index.md

 header:
   caption: ""
   image: ""

+#I am hoping to build a diverse group of researchers who are passionate about applying physics and
+mathematics to our understanding of the ocean.
+Feel free to get in touch if you are interested in joining the research group and/or learning more about our work!

 ---

-**Unfortunately, I am not currently accepting MIT-WHOI Joint program graduate students.
-Please see for this year's opportunities [here](https://mit.whoi.edu/admissions/research-opportunities/) - I encourage you to reach out to my colleagues!**
+Unfortunately, I am not currently accepting MIT-WHOI Joint program graduate students.
+Please see for this year's opportunities [here](https://mit.whoi.edu/admissions/research-opportunities/) - I encourage you to reach out to my colleagues at WHOI!

-#I am hoping to build a diverse group of researchers who are passionate about applying physics and mathematics to our understanding of the ocean.
-Feel free to get in touch if you are interested in joining the research group and/or learning more about our work!

 Additional resources: